Shubham-60/HealLink/README.md

 # 🩺 HealLink – Unified Family Health & Wellness Dashboard

-A single platform where families can **securely manage health records, prescriptions, and appointments** for all members in one organized dashboard.
+A single platform where families can **securely manage health records and appointments** for all members in one organized dashboard.

 ## 🧩 Problem Statement

-Managing family health records is often messy — reports, prescriptions, and appointments are scattered across multiple apps or physical copies, making it hard to track or access them easily.
+Managing family health information is often messy medical reports and appointments are scattered across multiple apps or physical files, making it difficult to track or access important information when needed.

-**HealLink** solves this by **centralizing all family health information** (medical records, prescriptions, and reminders) into one **secure, easy-to-manage dashboard** accessible anytime, anywhere.
+**HealLink** solves this by **centralizing all family health information** including medical records, health logs, and appointment reminders into one **secure, easy-to-manage dashboard** accessible anytime, anywhere.

 ---